Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Many people use 30 amp generators to power their RVs.
 Most RVs operate on a 30 amp electrical system.
 This means that you can only have so many things hooked up at once.
 If you have too much power running through your RV, you can cause the breaker to trip, which will lead to your power going out.

 To get a better understanding of how a 30 amp generator works, you should know that a 30-amp RV system uses 120 volts.
 When you multiply 120 volts by 30 amps, you get a maximum allotment of 3600 watts.
-Therefore, all devices you have plugged in can’t exceed 3600 watts.
+Therefore, all devices you have plugged in the 30 amp RV generator can’t exceed 3600 watts.

 Let’s say your fridge uses 400 watts and your AC uses 1,700 watts when turned on.
 As a result, you have 1,500 watts leftover to use up.
 You should be able to plug in a TV, laptop, phone charger and a few lights before you reach the maximum wattage capacity.

-The same thing applies if you buy a 30 amp generator for your RV.
+The same thing applies if you buy a 30 amp RV generator.
 It also applies if you use it for your home.
 However, a modern home with central air-conditioning and electric heat will typically need about 150-200 amps.
 Imagine that there’s a sudden power outage in your area.
 A 30 amp generator will only be enough to power some appliances in your home.

 Finding the Right Size Generator for Your Needs